top of page

 BHM_Blog_1060x698-1.jpeg

-To celebrate 400 years of extraordinary contributions women of African descent have made in building this great nation of these United States of America.
+To celebrate the extraordinary contributions women of African descent have made in building this great nation of these United States of America.

 Educating and uplifting black women and girls by honoring the historical contributions of their ancestors, and inspiring them to walk in their power.